razerofficial/CSDK_SampleApp/README.md

 ## Initialize SDK

 Initialize the Chroma SDK in order to utilize the API.
 The `InitSDK` method takes an `AppInfo` parameter which defines the application or game details that will appear in the `Chroma App` within the `Chroma Apps` tab.
-The expected return result should be `RazerErrors.RZRESULT_SUCCESS` which indicates the API is ready for use.
+The expected return result should be `RZRESULT_SUCCESS` which indicates the API is ready for use.
 If a non-success result is returned, the Chroma implementation should be disabled until the next time the application or game is launched.
 Reasons for failure are likely to be the user does not have the `Synapse` or the `Chroma App` installed.
 After successfully initializing the Chroma SDK, wait approximately 100 ms before playing Chroma Animations.

 ![image_5](images/image_5.png)